GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

 1. In the `Dialogs` folder, copy [`AgentLoginScorable.cs`](../assets/exercise7-HandOffToHuman/AgentLoginScorable.cs) from the assets folder to manage the switching between normal users and human agents.

-1. In `Global.asax.cs` add the registration of the new `IScorable`s implementations to handle the communication between two users.
+1. In `Global.asax.cs` add the registration of the new `IScorable`'s implementations to handle the communication between two users.

     ```CSharp
     builder.RegisterType<Provider>()